Introduction

 In some intervals, such as between S1308 and S1415, the S numbers rise a little faster

 For some reason the Super Totalizer was hardly ever shown in advertisements.
 Instead, the electric model K was promoted much more heavily.
-There was no Super Totalizer version of the model K, but later there were ST versions of the mechanical model M. It seems that the ST models more popular in Europe and India than in the USA.
+There was no Super Totalizer version of the model K, but later there were ST versions of the mechanical models M and 3D11.
+It seems that the ST models more popular in Europe and India than in the USA.
 It is probable that the model J Super Totalizer was assembled in the Netherlands, and is therefore more common there.
-Similarly, the model M ST is mostly found in Italy.
+Similarly, the models M ST and 3D11 ST are mostly found in Italy.

 Here are some pictures of my Super Totalizer (J317903/S1415).
 It is in very good working condition, but has had some repairs or restoration done.
 In particular, 9 of the key tops have been replaced with reproductions, and the celluloid windows have been replaced with more modern plastic.